The Talos Principle 2: Sales

 From its release on November 2, until November 19, the game sold 100,000 copies.
 It reached the highest number of concurrent players on Steam among games published by Devolver Digital in 2023.

+Sequel

+The final entry to the series, The Talos Principle 3, was announced on May 13, 2026.
+It is set to release in 2027 on PlayStation 5 and Windows.